 If You Like High-End Things

 “There’s no accounting for taste,” or so the saying goes.
-And for some things you just want the best-of-the-best.
+And for some things, you want the best of the best.

 There’s nothing fundamentally wrong with that.
 But that desire should not lead you down an irresponsible path with your money.

-Sometimes it’s fine to splurge – occasionally.
+Sometimes, it’s OK to splurge – occasionally.
 That applies to everyday things as well as big-ticket items.

 For example, you can buy a pint of Ben & Jerry’s ice cream for about the same price as a half-gallon of some cheaper brands.
 That’s four times as much for the same amount.

-But the enjoyment I get out of the premium ice cream is such that I eat less and get more satisfaction out of it.
+But the enjoyment I get from the premium ice cream makes me eat less and feel more satisfied.

 If you know you need to invest more and spend less on expensive things, one thing you can try is to get that same thrill from seeing investment growth.
 Purchase the less expensive item and invest the difference in dollar amount.